 - You were falsely accused.

-- 2. Penalties Under Business & Professions Code 2052 BPC
+- 2. What are the penalties under Business & Professions Code 2052 BPC?

 - 4. Related Topics

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

 The legal definition of unauthorized practice of medicine in California covers the following activities, undertaken without a license (or other authorization) and in the state of California:

 - Practicing, attempting to practice, or advertising or holding oneself out as practicing any system or mode of treating illness or affliction;